Not unless your Perl script uses these environment variables.

 or $password

-are undefined (rather than just empty), the DBI module will substitute the values of the DBI_USER and DBI_PASS environment variables, respectively.
-The DBI will warn if the environment variables are not defined.
+are undefined (rather than just empty), the DBI module uses the DBI_USER

 DBI->Connect('dbi:ODBC:dsn_name', 'username', 'password')